 For multiple reasons.
 Jeff's death feels heavier in the adaptation -- for Hannah, Clay, and viewers -- because everyone's more invested in him.
 He's no longer a random, nameless student.
 He's Clay's friend, the catalyst who sets TV Clay and Hannah in motion.
 In fact, multiple Clay-Hannah moments -- their first dance and kiss, in particular -- don't exist without his encouragement. ("The only time you and I actually ever get to hang out is because of Jeff?"
 Hannah points out.)

 In a show that hits on numerous hot-button teen topics -- being kind to others, talking about your feelings, and asking for consent among them -- Jeff's subplot also adds a look at the real ramifications of drunk driving.
 (Even if Jeff wasn't driving under the influence, was Hannah's driver?)
 The show tries not to be too on-the-nose with its preaching, but echoes of "designated drivers" and "how much have you had to drink?" send a clear message.

-It might be a stretch to bet on Jeff's death resurfacing in a potential second season, but it wouldn't be surprising.
-People with ties to him and that fateful night are still in play: namely, Clay, who told Jeff's parents the truth about the intersection, and Sheri, the girl who knocked over the stop sign.
+It wouldn't be surprising to see Jeff's death resurface in a potential second season.
+People with ties to him and that fateful night are still in play: namely, Clay, who told Jeff's parents the truth about the intersection, and Sheri, the girl who knocked over the stop sign and dodged punishment.